raiskumar/udacity-ml-problems/capstore-proposal-advanced-ml/proposal.md

 ['id' 'sentiment' 'review']
 ```

-- *id*: unique identifier; we don't need this field.
+- **id**: unique identifier; we don't need this field.
-- *sentiment*: has only two values 1 and 0.
+- **sentiment**: has binary values (1 and 0).
 1 for positive and 0 for negative.
+This is the label of the model.
-- *review*: Detailed review.
-This is the input value for a movie.
+- **review**: Detailed review.
+This is the text or feature on which machine learning models will get trainned.